Office politics are everywhere.

 Work up the members of the groups who are least sold on office politicking until you befriend them and break the game.

-“The Devil Wears Prada: has one example of a shunner dynamic that might be on the way of breaking:
+A shunner dynamic that might be on the way to breaking:

 Unconvinced shunner: You look good